 Lighting Design by Kate August

 Stage Manager Glenn Potter-Takata

-First Violin is a solo performance piece investigating cultural inheritance and musical evolution.
-In discovering the oldest known ancestor of the violin and its connection to the Hindu epic poem The Ramayana, Sean Devare uses spoken word poetry, live music, and narration to chronicle his search for, and recreation of the fabled first violin, invented by the demon(ized) King Rāvana.
+First Violin is a performance piece as biomythography investigating cultural inheritance and musical evolution.
+In discovering the oldest known ancestor of the violin and its connection to the Hindu epic poem The Ramayana, Sean Devare uses spoken word poetry, live music, and autobiographical narration to chronicle his search for, and recreation of the fabled first violin, invented by the demon(ized) King Rāvana.
 Against a backdrop of personal and political turmoil in New York City, he reinvents the violin the only way he knows how.

 A visionary documentary of a brown man's psyche and a razor-sharp conversation with himself, and us, poeticizing the inner and outer madness of navigating today's America."

 […] Devare delights in the tangled signifiers of his own intersectionality.
 In fact, what First Violin’s poetry conveys more than anything else is the transient nature of metaphors and symbols.
 Meaning drifts through generations and cultures, and that fluidity is an especially potent tonic for Mr. Devare.
 His violin becomes a lightning rod for that cultural discovery and the rallying cry for his reinvention."

 While few can account for their own lifetime, Devare time-surfs a couple millennia in 'First Violin.'
 Western and Asian cultures collide and collude in his colorful retelling of the Ramayana, which he reinterprets through inventive autobiographical unmaskings and pop-culture interrogations demonstrating, among many other things, why they don't call it classic rock for nothing.”